 We maintain a non-contributory defined benefit pension plan for substantially all of our Dutch employees hired prior to 2007.
-We recognize net periodic pension costs associated with this plan in income from current operations and the liability recognized in the consolidated balance sheet is the present value of the defined benefit obligation at the balance sheet date less the fair value of plan assets, together with adjustments for recognized actuarial gains or losses and past service costs.
+We recognize defined benefit costs associated with this plan in income from current operations and the liability recognized in the consolidated balance sheet is the present value of the defined benefit obligation at the balance sheet date less the fair value of plan assets, together with adjustments for recognized actuarial gains or losses and past service costs.
 We recognize actuarial gains and losses directly in other comprehensive income in the period in which they occur.
-Past-service costs are recognized immediately in income, unless the changes to the pension plan are conditional on the employees remaining in service for a specified period of time (the vesting period).
-In this case, the past-service costs are amortized on a straight-line basis over the vesting period.
+Past-service costs are recognized immediately in income.
 The projected benefit obligation and fair value of plan assets requires the use of actuarial assumptions and estimates which are calculated annually by independent actuaries using the projected unit credit method.
 The present value of the defined benefit obligation is determined by discounting the estimated future cash outflows using interest rates of high-quality corporate bonds that are denominated in the Currency in which the benefits will be paid and that have terms to maturity approximating to the terms of the related pension liability.
 Actual results could differ from those estimates.